 Since 2020, we have partnered with the Centre for Humanitarian Dialogue to implement programs that address digital conflict in multiple contexts.
 In Libya, we conducted an analysis of social media behaviours, content and actors to determine how false information, graphic content, hateful and violent speech and polarization is expressed online and how it affects the conflict on the ground to inform future digital interventions.
 In Nigeria, we are working together to integrate social media in HD’s Conflict Early Warning and Early Response System (CEWERS).
 In Sudan, our collaboration aims to explore ways that social media could enhance inclusion in town hall meetings and political dialogue processes and online approaches to tackle hate speech, misinformation or incitement to violence.

 Analysing refugee-host community narratives on social media in Lebanon

 In November 2018, UNDP commissioned Build Up to conduct a comprehensive mapping and analysis of Syrian refugee-host community relations in Lebanon (including narratives, sentiments and amount of traffic) on Facebook and Twitter.
 The final report covers findings from a desk review, qualitative interviews and analysis of over 2.6 million Tweets and 14,734 Facebook posts and comments.
 Building on this analysis, the report also serves to identify challenges and opportunities for UNDP to integrate social media monitoring into its programming.

 Strategy Support to Stonewall

-As the UK’s leading LGBT rights organisation, Stonewall often deals with conflict among diverse stakeholders.
-Build Up worked with Stonewall staff to analyse how conflict was showing up on social media and introduce a number of innovative policies and tools (including non-violent communications and social media listening) to strategize about how to overcome challenges in new ways.
+As the UK’s leading LGBT rights organization, Stonewall often deals with conflict among diverse stakeholders.
+Build Up worked with Stonewall staff to analyze how conflict was showing up on social media and introduce a number of innovative policies and tools (including non-violent communications and social media listening) to strategize about how to overcome challenges in new ways.